Delta Children - Website by Userking

 A: The new federal crib safety regulations, which apply to both full and non-full size cribs, prohibit the sales of traditional drop-side cribs, including those from retailers, thrift stores, and websites.
 In addition, these new regulations require more rigorous testing of all cribs, and the strengthening of crib slats, mattress support, and hardware.

-Delta Children's Products' internal crib testing standards go above and beyond those recommended by the CPSC, JPMA, and even the American Society for Testing and Materials (ASTM).
+Delta Children's internal crib testing standards go above and beyond those recommended by the CPSC, JPMA, and even the American Society for Testing and Materials (ASTM).
 We have seven testing facilities around the world that are dedicated to ensuring the quality and safety of our cribs and other products.

 Q: When should nursery furniture be assembled?